aryanraw02/disease-predictor/README.md

 Disease Predictor is a web app that helps users identify possible diseases based on their symptoms.
 After experimenting with several machine learning models, we found that **Logistic Regression** gave the best results for our labeled dataset.

+This app can be used for basic health consultation: users enter their symptoms and receive a likely disease prediction, which can help guide their next steps.
+**Note:** This tool is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.

 - **Backend:** Django REST Framework, PostgreSQL
 - **ML:** scikit-learn (**Logistic Regression**; previously SVM), model artifacts (`model.pkl`, `columns.pkl`, `label_encoder.pkl`)
 - **Frontend:** React.js (details below)

+## Key Highlights

+- **Fast & Easy:** Get disease predictions in seconds with just a few clicks.
+- **No Medical Knowledge Needed:** Simple symptom selection—no jargon or codes.

+- **Privacy First:** No personal health data is stored beyond your account; predictions are not saved.
+- **Anonymous Consultation:** You can use the app without revealing your identity (except for account features).
+- **Admin Dashboard:** Admins can manage data and retrain the model directly from the UI.
+- **Accessible:** Designed for all users, with clear instructions and feedback.

 ## Frontend